Japan 2026

 Set your alarm for 5:45 AM.
 By 6:30, Fushimi Inari is nearly empty — just your family, the mountain, and thousands of vermillion torii gates tunneling up through the forest.
 The path climbs to the summit through a world of orange light and green shadow.
 2-hour round trip.
 By the time you descend, the crowds arrive.
 You'll have had the whole mountain to yourselves.

-Morning light through gates
+Morning light through the gates

 ~6:15 AM: JR Nara Line from Kyoto Station to Inari Station (5 min, 2 stops, JR Pass).
 Shrine entrance is literally outside the station exit. ~6:25 AM: Start hiking.
 The first section (thousands of gates, the iconic tunnel photos) takes about 30 min.
 Continue to the summit for the full experience — ~2 hrs round trip at a family pace with rest stops.
 Lots of stairs but 8/10/12-year-olds will handle it fine. ~8:30 AM: Back at the bottom.
 By now crowds are arriving — you had it practically to yourselves.
 Train back to Kyoto. ~9:00 AM: Breakfast near the hotel (or convenience store feast — onigiri, melon pan, milk tea).
 The rest of the day is wide open.
 Fushimi Inari is free and open 24/7.
+Afternoon Apple Kyoto stop (if returning the MacBook): JR Nara Line Tofukuji → Kyoto Station (2 min), then Karasuma subway 2 stops to Shijo (5 min); the Foster + Partners-designed store is a 1-min walk from Shijo Station Exit 6 at 248 Yamazaki-cho on Shijo Dori (10am–9pm).
+Bring the original receipt + box + all accessories and ask for "tax-free return" so they can cancel the customs paperwork stapled into your passport at purchase.
+Apple Japan's standard return window is 14 days — buying May 30 in Ginza gives you until ~Jun 13.
+After the return, walk west on Shijo Dori for the Nishiki Market entrance (5 min) or south to Gion (10 min) for the rest of the afternoon.

 13